A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 Completion of at least one trauma anesthesia-related quality improvement, education, or research project

-• The Fellow can either:
+• The clinical instructor can either:

 • Engage in a yearlong project focusing on an area of improvement for the Department of Anesthesia with a focus on emergency surgery and trauma.
 Examples of past projects include: Fasting Times for Emergency Surgery, Post-Operative Analgesia in the Complex Pain Patient, and Blood Transfusion Management in the OR.